dymmond/esmerald/docs/application/settings.md

 There is an order or priority in which Esmerald reads your settings.

-If a `settings_config` is passed into an Esmerald instance, that same object takes priority above anything else.
+If a `settings_module` is passed into an Esmerald instance, that same object takes priority above anything else.
 Let us imagine the following:

 * An Esmerald application with normal settings.